Death and mortality isn’t something we like to discuss with our loved ones.

 “It turned out that what we thought was in our will actually wasn’t – it was eye-opening and definitely worth having them coming to sort everything out.

 “If they hadn’t called about this other company, I would have been none the wiser until the time came that my will needed to be used.”

 She added: “Before the consultation, I was told the representative’s name and when they would arrive so I was up-to-date and knew who I was opening the door to.

 “I was totally up to speed and knew it wasn’t just someone walking in off the street.”

 ILAWS offer advice on wills, protected property trusts, children’s trusts, living wills and power of attorney, and have more than 30 years of experience working in Scotland.

 Free consultations can be arranged either at your home or in one of their Glasgow-based offices.

 Elaine was pleased with the service she received from ILAWS, and went on to recommend the service to her elderly parents, and her sister is now also thinking about writing her own will.

 “I’m so happy with the service – I can’t fault them at all,” said Elaine, an admin assistant from Rutherglen, South Lanarkshire.

-“Everything was all done and dusted within a month, and my mum and dad’s was also complete within a fortnight.
+“Everything was all done and dusted within a month, and my mum and dads were also complete within a fortnight.